gabriel-rusu/webpage-v1/README.md

 ## 🧐 About <a name = "about"></a>
 This website is a digital version of my traditional paper resume.
 It shows my education, skills,  previous positions and projects I've worked on.
 But, it also shows things I cannot accurately share using a paper resume(such as links to my projects)

-This projects also was designed to auto-update its content using the Github API & some configuration JSON files the end goal is to make a personal webpage that doesn't need any manual updating.
+This projects also was designed to auto-update its content using the Github API & some configuration JSON files the end goal is to make a personal webpage that doesn't need any manual updating & redeployment.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.